Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 - This page allows users to contact the site by filling out a contact form, the content of which will link directly to a valid email address used by the site administrator.
 - A clearly marked call to action button enables users to send their messages.
+- The innerHTML of both the page heading and sub-heading change upon form submission to inform the user whether or not submission was successful.

 ## Features: Features left to implement